safarmer/metrics-exercise/README.md

 - Is it possible to gather metrics for all endpoints without needing to ad code to each controller?
 - How would we persist metrics if we wanted to store historic data?
 How would we ensure that this wouldn't impact performance of the instrumented endpoints?

+### Ryans Questions
+- Is there an upper bound on the window size?
+- Could the interval/bucket size also be able to be provided via request param?
+Assuming there should be validation logic to guard against invalid window/bucket combinations?
+  Or should bucket size be automatic as a function of the window size to prevent potential performance degradation?
+Or always fixed (ie 5sec)?
+- Is there an accuracy requirement? ie this is used for billing customers.
+At what resolution? ie interval can have slop, but not the overall window
+- Are we assuming there's only a single instance of the service we're gathering metrics for, or we're only interested in metrics per instance?
+- How durable are the metrics?
+Continue or reset on restart?
+- How is the history intended to be queried?
+- Restrictions on utilized tech? ie the code/readme hints at using mysql

 ### Notes

 - The application has a basic REST controller that implements a GET and a POST endpoint.
 These can be instrumented to verif the integration of the metrics service.